tigeryant/data-structures-algorithms/README.md

 ## Algorithms

 ### Insertion sort
 Insertion sort is a simple sorting algorithm that builds the final sorted array one item at a time.
 This algorithm runs in quadratic time, and can be used when n is low (where n is the number of items to be sorted).
-Analogous to sorting a card deck with both hands.
+Insertion sort is analogous to sorting a card deck with both hands.

+### Bubble sort
+Bubble sort is a sorting algorithm that compares two adjacent elements and swaps them until they are in the intended order.
+It has a time complexity of O(n^2).

 ### Breadth first search
 ...